bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 Sometimes it might be necessary to run some code inside of the same global scope that the application runs in.
 This hook allows the return of a string that is run as a sloppy-mode script on startup.

 Similar to how CommonJS wrappers work, the code runs in an implicit function scope.
-The only argument is a `require`-like function that can be used to load builtins like “fs”: `getBuiltin(request: string)`.
+The only argument is a `require`-like function that can be used to load builtins like "fs”: `getBuiltin(request: string)`.

 If the code needs more advanced `require` features, it has to construct its own `require` using `module.createRequire()`.